vijaykothareddy/Data-Engineering/README.md

 *Amazon Web Services, Docker for Amazon Machine Images, Airflow on Ubuntu, Python IDE and BI tools*
   #### What i did

-  I utilized managed services provided by Amazon Web Services, which offer greater capability at scale,
+  I utilized managed services provided by Amazon Web Services, which offer greater capability at scale and optimal performance,

   Data pipelines in this project uses, **Lambda** as a processing environment.
 To handle streaming data **Kinesis** will come to rescue and they acts as a buffer too.

-  Eventually data is stored in warehouse, NoSql database or file system type of storage solutions.
+  Eventually data is stored in **Redshift, DynamoDB or S3 type** of storage solutions.

   Visualization tools or analytics products are connected to these data sources and used for data analytics.